Mastering Interview Feedback to Enhance Your Recruitment Efforts

 Prioritize feedback for every interviewee

 While providing feedback to every applicant isn’t always feasible, do your best to provide tailored feedback to every candidate who interviews with your team.
-These candidates have invested significant time and effort preparing for and attending interviews, and deserve thoughtful and constructive feedback.

 Provide timely feedback